 When multiple intelligences theory is implemented properly in the classroom, it can have very positive results.
-Students develop increased sense of responsibility, self-direction and independence, discipline problems are reduced, students develop and apply new skills, cooperative learning skills increase, and overall academic achievement increases.
+Students develop an increased sense of responsibility, self-direction, and independence, discipline problems are reduced, students develop and apply new skills, cooperative learning skills increase, and overall academic achievement increases.

 The Teacher’s Role:

 Photo by Rio Lecatompessy on Unsplash

 The teacher’s role is extremely important in making sure students get the most out of multiple intelligences theory in the classroom.
 Teachers should work with the students, rather than for the students, to develop the best activities, projects, and layouts.
 Teachers should continuously observe students’ interests and successes in different areas and continually change the classroom layout and plan accordingly.

 Teaching using the multiple intelligence theory is essentially teaching in the way the child learns.
 It involves giving up long-held traditional beliefs about how to teach and instead puts the child first at the center of the planning.

 According to Gardner, there are four factors in educational reform: assessment, curriculum, teacher education, and community participation.